 Light Cache Overview

-Light caching (called "light mapping" in older versions of V-Ray) is a technique for approximating the global illumination in a scene.
+Light caching (sometimes also called light mapping) is a technique for approximating the global illumination in a scene.
 This method was developed originally by Chaos Group specifically for the V-Ray renderer.
 It is very similar to photon mapping, but without many of its limitations.

 Although very simple, the light-caching approach has many advantages over the photon map:

 - It is easier to set up.
 We only have the camera to trace rays from, as opposed to the photon map, which must process each light in the scene and usually requires separate setup for each light.